DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 Run the following steps:

-1. Navigate to the `docs` directory of your cloned repository.
+1. Navigate to the `docs/user` directory of your cloned repository.
 2. We recommend that you develop inside of a virtual environment.
 To set it up, run the following commands: